Committed to developing strong families, resilient humans, confident practitioners, and trauma-responsive organisations

 - Psychological intervention with children who have experienced abuse, neglect and family/relationship trauma;

-- Therapeutic care and management of children and teens who are recovering from early adversity;
+- Therapeutic care and management of children and teens who are recovering from early adversity, abuse, and neglect;

-- Trauma-informed practice in schools and other child-related organisations.
+- Trauma-informed practice in schools and community organisations.